HaychBe/SFIA1Project/README.md

 Further to the **READ** function, the user can also choose to update their details.
 By again navigating the to the <a href="#UPDATE">UPDATE</a> form and filling in the neccessary information.

 #### **DELETE:**
-Lastly the users have the option to **DELETE** their information from the database.
+Lastly the users have the option to <a href="#DELETE">DELETE</a> their information from the database.
 To do this they will need their **orderid** and simply fill in the orderID and press delete.